WordPress/gutenberg/packages/data/README.md

 ### suspendSelect

-Given the name of a registered store, returns an object containing the store's selectors pre-bound to state so that you only need to supply additional arguments, and modified so that they throw promises in case the selector is not resolved yet.
+Given a store descriptor (also supports legacy calling convention accepting the name of a registered store), returns an object containing the store's selectors pre-bound to state so that you only need to supply additional arguments, and modified so that they throw promises in case the selector is not resolved yet.

 _Parameters_